“As Is” in Texas Residential Transactions

 The drafting principle that applies here is that it is not just the existence of an “as is” clause that matters but its quality and strength.
 An effective “as is” clause is thorough in its scope and coverage.
 It should go beyond property condition and exclude representations and warranties on the part of the seller or the seller’s agent.
 Oral statements should also be disclaimed.
 It is also a good idea to state that any statements by the seller are made to the best of the seller’s current actual knowledge.
 The “as is” clause can further state that the buyer will be relying solely on the buyer’s inspections and other due diligence.
 Just adding these few additional points can improve the quality and strength of an “as is” clause, yet the TREC contract does not give a residential seller this flexibility.

-A thorough “as is” clause in a residential contract can cover the following:
+A thorough “as is” clause in a residential contract should cover:

-clearly state that no repairs or remediation are offered
+state that no repairs or remediation are offered;

-clearly state that an “as is” clause will be in the warranty deed
+provide for an “as is” clause in the warranty deed

 An “as is” clause in Texas should be clear, conspicuous, and unequivocal, preferably set in bold and all caps.
 It should be declared that “as is” is a material term of the contract that is specifically-negotiated and not mere boilerplate.